 Here are some of the companies I personally use when traveling to Canada.
 Hopefully, these tips can help you save on your next trip and make your whole experience a lot more enjoyable.

-For the cheapest international flights to Canada, Air France has some amazing, or as they call them, ‘Oh-La-La deals‘.
+For the cheapest international flights to Canada, Qatar Airways has some amazing, or as they call them, ‘Oh-La-La deals‘.

 If you’re planning to rent a car in Canada, don’t forget to compare prices

 before you book.
 AutoEurope offers a great way to do this and save up to 30% when renting a car in Canada.